SutthipongS/BBL-AI-Engineer-Programming-Test-Agentic-AI-SutthipongS/README.md

 ## Repository Contents
 - `main.ipynb`: The main Jupyter Notebook containing the multi-agent orchestration code.
 - `knowledge_base.txt`: The text file acting as the data source for the RAG system.
-- `image_c70153.png`: A screenshot demonstrating the successful execution and final output of the agents.
+- `Screenshot final output.png`: A screenshot demonstrating the successful execution and final output of the agents.

 ## Workflow Orchestration
 The system orchestrates a sequential workflow with two specialized agents: